 Improved coverage can beneﬁt regional and remote business with access to new markets, business support services and technologies, such as digital farming practices.
 It also supports economic participation among isolated communities.

 The 2019 Australian Infrastructure Audit acknowledges that mobile services in regional, rural and remote areas can be costly and poor quality, and that coverage gaps affect community safety, liveability and productivity.

 The Australian Government is funding remote and regional mobile telecommunications improvements through programs such as the $380 million Mobile Black Spot Program.
 The ﬁrst ﬁve rounds of this program are funding the delivery of 1,229 new base stations in regional and remote Australia.
 More work is required to fully address the issue.

-The initiative is to improve the availability and quality of mobile services in certain regional and remote areas.
+The proposal is to improve the availability and quality of mobile services in certain regional and remote areas.

 Locations for consideration for greater prioritisation should include the national transport network, regions with elevated risk of emergency or threat, as well as communities with barriers to economic and social participation (such as remote Aboriginal and Torres Strait Islander communities).